python-attrs/attrs/docs/names.rst

 - :func:`~attr.frozen` is an alias for ``define(frozen=True)``
 - and `field()` to define an attribute.

-They have been added in ``attrs`` 20.1.0, they are expressive, and they have modern defaults like slots and type annotation awareness.
+They have been added in ``attrs`` 20.1.0, they are expressive, and they have modern defaults like slots and type annotation awareness switched on by default.
 They are only available in Python 3.6 and later.
 Sometimes they're referred to as *next-generation* or *NG* APIs.